Riverus-Technologies/ReactInterview/README.md

 ## Available Scripts

 In the project directory, you can run:
+Run the following command to reinstall the project dependencies:
+### `npm install`
+Once the dependencies are installed, you can run
 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\